-(662) 280-6209 Dr. Jeanine Rauch, Writing Center Director, (662) 915-8222 writingcenterdesoto@olemiss.edu writing consultants, students like you, who are specially trained to work with you on any writing project at any stage of the writing process.
-Our goal is to help you cultivate strategies for stronger writing.
+Dr. Jeanine Rauch, Writing Center Director, (662) 915-8222 mjrauch@olemiss.edu writingcenterdesoto@olemiss.edu critical thinkers.
+In the writing center, a community of peer writing consultants, who are specially trained to work with students on any writing project at any stage of the writing process.
+Our goal is to help students cultivate strategies for stronger writing.